 External Visual Inspections

-External inspections can often be performed while vessels remain in service.
-Inspectors examine:
+External inspections are often performed while the vessel remains in service.
+Inspectors evaluate:

 - Instrumentation and controls